comphilip/koreader-wiki/features/Dictionary-support.md

     * copy language data files for Tesseract 3.02 (e.g. `eng.*` in `tesseract-ocr-3.02.eng.tar.gz` for English and `spa.*` in `tesseract-ocr-3.02.spa.tar.gz` for Spanish) into `koreader/data/tessdata`

-### Dictionaries could be downloaded from internet
+### Dictionaries can be downloaded from the internet

-You can download dictionaries from internet as shown [here.](https://github.com/koreader/koreader/wiki/Dictionary-download)
+You can download dictionaries from the internet as shown [here.](https://github.com/koreader/koreader/wiki/Dictionary-download)

 ### Tips and tricks